douly20/SlotNotifier/README.md

 # CoWin Vaccine Slot Notifier

-It is a chrome extension which can simplify your vaccine slot hunt, and notify you via desktop notifications (and a ringtone ..tada :P) once they are available.
+It is a chrome extension which can simplify your vaccine slot hunt, and notify you via desktop notifications (and a ringtone ..tada :stuck_out_tongue:) once they are available.

 ## Features
  * Search vaccines by your pin code.